 But without her, we might not have our onscreen versions of Black Widow, Gal Gadot's Wonder Woman, or any of those aforementioned Wakanda warriors.
-One could posit that Lara wouldn't exist without Linda Carter.
+One could posit, Lara wouldn't exist without Linda Carter.
 The point is, we have our present because of our past.
 Whether we consider our cultural artifacts to be critical/cultural failures or successes is almost beside the point.

 Just as Ripley paved the way for Geena Davis in, well...everything, early Lara paved the way for New Lara.
 Scrappy, willowy Lara.
 She's no less strong.
 I'm here for petite Laras and curvy Laras.
 While we're at it, can I have some more Geena Davis and Sigourney Weaver and a thousand more Black Panther movies and PLEASE can we get a Black Widow standalone?

 In the past, there were so few female-led action movies that executives tracked their box office performances as indicators of the financial viability of female-led movies.

-Even engaging in the argument sometimes felt like setting off a mouse trap.
+Even engaging in them sometimes feels like setting off a mouse trap.
 A frustrating, sexist mouse trap.
 Until recently, when the evidence became too great to ignore.
 Even then, the semantic arguments continued.
-(Even though they matter much less now.
+Even though they matter much less now.
 The almighty dollar tends to have the final word and I'd say it's spoken loud and clear lately.

 When many of us cried our way through last year's Wonder Woman, a meme circled in response.
 It showed Buffy spliced next to Wonder Woman with some quote like, "We've never had such a strong woman on film before."

 Were we being criticized for liking Wonder Woman too much or for not liking Buffy or Ripley enough?
 It was a no-win situation.
 No matter what we did, vastly different characters were being pitted against each other as evidence to neutralize...I'm not sure what exactly.
 Each other?
 The fans?
-Ah, the art of the false dichotomy, an much older and well-practiced technique than film.
+Ah, the art of the false dichotomy, a much older and well-practiced technique than film.